JeremyWelsh/CricketClicker/README.md

 * Adding to the Over/Ball count via hardware button for efficiency of use and tactile feedback.
 * Counts are stored in the app when temporarily closed.

+## Trying out the app
+Currently the only way to try the app is to:

+* Install Tizen Studio
+* Clone the repository and open it in Tizen Studio
+* Either connect a Physical device using the Device manager tool in Tizen Studio (Ensure the watch is on the same wifi and then create a connection with the watch using Remote Device Manager)
+* Or download and install the wearable-5.5-circle-x86 emulator from Samsung and use Emulator Manager to launch it (Requires an Intel CPU)
+* Finally right click the project and build it, and then run the project as a Tizen Web Application